dotnet/android/Documentation/DevelopmentTips.md

 # How do I rebuild the Mono Runtime and Native Binaries?

+## The short way

+From the top of the Xamarin Android source tree you can run make for the following targets, which implement the steps to rebuild the runtime and BCL described further down in the document:

+    # Show help on all the rebuild targets
+    make rebuild-help

+    # Rebuild Mono runtime for all configured architectures regardless
+    # of whether a cached copy was used.
+    rebuild-mono

+    # Rebuild and install Mono runtime for the armeabi architecture only regardless
+    # of whether a cached copy was used.
+    rebuild-armeabi-mono

+    # Rebuild and install Mono runtime for the armeabi-v7a architecture only regardless
+    # of whether a cached copy was used.
+    rebuild-armeabi-v7a-mono

+    # Rebuild and install Mono runtime for the arm64-v8a architecture only regardless
+    # of whether a cached copy was used.
+    rebuild-arm64-v8a-mono

+    # Rebuild and install Mono runtime for the x86 architecture only regardless
+    # of whether a cached copy was used.
+    rebuild-x86-mono

+    # Rebuild and install Mono runtime for the x86_64 architecture only regardless
+    # of whether a cached copy was used.
+    rebuild-x86_64-mono

+    # Rebuild and install a specific BCL assembly.
+Assembly name must be passed in the ASSEMBLY Make variable
+    rebuild-bcl-assembly ASSEMBLY=bcl_assembly_name

+    # Rebuild and install all the BCL assemblies
+    rebuild-all-bcl

+Note that rebuilding Mono using the targets above will modify the commit at the git HEAD by resetting its date to the current one (see below for more info) - do *NOT* commit the change to Mono as it rewrites history.

+## The long way
 The various Mono runtimes -- over *20* of them (!) -- all store object code within `build-tools/mono-runtimes/obj/$(Configuration)/TARGET`.